Mike Royko: Personal life

+Marriages

 Royko married Carol Duckman in 1954, and they had two sons, David and Robert.
 She suffered a cerebral hemorrhage and died on September 19, 1979, Royko's 47th birthday.
 He later described that time as "a period of disintegration."
 The only column he wrote during that period was a short note to readers on October 5, 1979, in which Royko wrote, "We met when she was 6 and I was 9.
 Same neighborhood street.
 Same grammar school.
 So if you ever have a 9-year-old son who says he is in love, don't laugh at him.
 It can happen."
 That column ended with a much-remembered line: "If there's someone you love but haven't said so in a while, say it now.
 Always, always, say it now."

 In 1986, Royko married Judy Arndt, who had worked as the head of the Sun-Times public service office and was a tennis instructor.
 The couple lived on Chicago's Northwest Side and then on the city's North Side before moving to Winnetka, Illinois.
-He and Judy had two children, Sam and Kate.
-His son Sam ran for Alderman in Chicago's 1st Ward, losing to incumbent Daniel La Spata.
+He and Judy had two children.

+Baseball and Chicago Cubs

 Royko was a fervent devotee of 16-inch softball as a player and team sponsor.
 After his death, he was inducted into the Chicago 16-inch Softball Hall of Fame, an honor Royko's family insists he would have considered as meaningful as his Pulitzer.
-In the closing seconds of "Royko at the Goat," the documentary by Scott Jacobs, Royko is heard saying, "The Pulitzer Prize can't compare" to hitting a home run.
-He became a father at the age of 26 when his wife gave birth to a boy.
+In the closing seconds of Royko at the Goat, the documentary by Scott Jacobs, Royko is heard saying, "The Pulitzer Prize can't compare" to hitting a home run.

 Royko was a life-long fan and critic of the Chicago Cubs.
-Every spring he would devote a column to a "Cubs Quiz", posing obscure trivia questions about mediocre Cubs players from his youth, such as Heinz Becker and Dom Dallessandro.
-Just prior to the 1990 World Series he wrote about the findings of another fan, Ron Berler, who had discovered a spurious correlation called the "Ex-Cubs Factor".
+Every spring he would devote a column to a "Cubs Quiz," posing obscure trivia questions about mediocre Cubs players from his youth, such as Heinz Becker and Dom Dallessandro.
+Just prior to the 1990 World Series, he wrote about the findings of another fan, Ron Berler, who had discovered a spurious correlation called the "Ex-Cubs Factor."
 Berler and Royko predicted that the heavily favored Oakland Athletics, who had a "critical mass" of ex-Cubs players on their Series roster, would lose the championship to the Cincinnati Reds.
 The Reds achieved an upset outcome in a four-game sweep of the A's, with Royko's sponsorship propelling the Ex-Cubs Factor theory into the spotlight.
 Carl Erskine repeats Royko's claim of the Ex-Cubs Factor, and applies it to the 1951 Dodgers, in his book Carl Erskine's Tales from the Dodgers Dugout.